petermr/CEVOpen/dictionary/eoTargetOrganism/eoTargetOrganism.md

 -   **term:** the precise string used to identify the concept.

--   **wikidataID:** Unique identifier for each normalized dictionary term, linked to Wikidata.org — a free and open knowledge base that can be read and edited by both humans and machines.
+-   **wikidata:** Unique identifier for each normalized dictionary term, linked to Wikidata.org — a free and open knowledge base that can be read and edited by both humans and machines.

 -   **description:** Short description of the plant part being identified in that row